Epilepsy Fellowship Program

 Fellowship Curriculum

 Clinical fellows in our program evaluate and care for epilepsy patients in both inpatient and outpatient settings.
 Our Epilepsy Monitoring Unit (currently 8 beds) and our active epilepsy surgical program provide a means for fellows to learn how to evaluate and refer patients for epilepsy surgery and device implantation.
 This includes very active intracranial EEG program, including functional brain mapping.
 In addition, there is an active long-term monitoring/ICU EEG program which covers 4 hospitals in downtown Philadelphia, including advanced techniques such as quantitative EEG and intracranial depth electrodes for traumatic brain injury.
 Fellows also participate in the outpatient management of patients with epilepsy (or concern for epilepsy) by co-managing patients in attending clinics as well as their own longitudinal clinic.
-The outpatient EEG laboratory is very active and offers routine, prolonged and ambulatory EEG studies at multiple locations.
+The outpatient EEG laboratory is very active and offers routine EEG, prolonged and ambulatory EEG studies, and clinical evoked potentials at multiple locations.
+Electives (approximately 6-8 weeks) offered include Research/Quality Improvement, Neurophysiologic Intraoperative Monitoring, Neuroradiology, Neurosurgery Clinic, Neuropsychology Clinic, Sleep, and EEG Technology.

-In addition to the above, fellows rotate at the Children’s Hospital of Philadelphia for pediatric epilepsy and at the Philadelphia Veterans Affairs Medical Center.
+In addition to the above, fellows rotate at the Children’s Hospital of Philadelphia for pediatric epilepsy (4 weeks required) and at the Philadelphia Veterans Affairs Medical Center.

 A